 It works much the same as other freelancing.
 A client approaches you with a project brief, that is, a description of what they want.
 Once you accept the project and its deadline, you negotiate a fee.
 With the deposit paid, you start writing.

 At the project’s conclusion, you’re paid in full, and you relinquish all rights in the work, because it’s a “work done for hire”.
 The copyright now belongs to your client.

-Let’s look at why ghostwriting might be the perfect career for you if you enjoy writing and publishing fiction.
+Let’s look at why ghostwriting fiction (rather than ghostwriting nonfiction) might be the perfect career for you if you enjoy writing and publishing fiction.

 1. Clients are looking for authors: your books are your portfolio

 Have you published fiction?
 Excellent.
 Your published books act as your ghostwriter’s portfolio.
 Potential clients can check out your books on Amazon, to decide whether you’re a good fit for their projects.

 If you haven’t published any fiction yet, clients will nevertheless hire you.
 However, they might want a little evidence that you can write at book length—much as a traditional publisher would.